 The Bowali Visitor Center, found just beyond Jabiru township, is most travellers first port of call.
 The centre houses an impressive gallery of Aboriginal art, a souvenir shop, and is the start point of many trails.
 The circular Warradjan Aboriginal Cultural Center is also popular among visitors.
 Located in Cooinda, it seeks to inform tourists about Aboriginal practise and tradition using fun demonstrations, exhibitions and events.
 Both centres keep regular opening hours.

-One of the reasons for Kakadu National Parks World Heritage status is its extraordinary rock art, which provides fascinating insight into Aboriginal history.
+One of the reasons for Kakadu National Parks World Heritage status is its extraordinary rock art, which provides a fascinating insight into Aboriginal history.
 The two most famous sites for rock art can be found at Ubirr and Nourlangie rock.
 Paintings often feature animals, x-ray art, and depictions of early European explorers.
 During the dry season, rangers lead groups from the centres to Ubirr, an astounding rock art gallery, completely free of charge.

 Kakadu National Park is enormous, meaning it can take several hours to drive from one location to the next.
 Therefore, it’s recommended to explore areas in detail, rather than rushing from place to place.
 Bear in mind that certain areas are flooded during monsoon season, so conduct thorough research before setting out.